varlogerr/linux-snippets/proxmox/nas-init.md

 ### <a id="devnotes-lxc-devmode"></a> LXC Devmode

-Development / testing in LXC containers doesn't require some features (for example mounts).
+Development / testing in LXC containers doesn't always require mounts.
 To make hook aware of the machine devmode create an empty file `/root/.toolset-conf/pve/devmode/<MACHINE_ID>`.
 Example:
 ```sh
 # Enable devmode for container #103
 touch /root/.toolset-conf/pve/devmode/103
 ```

-Remove the file to disable devmode
+Remove the file to disable devmode.

 [To top]